Chiv2-Community/C2ServerBrowserBackend/README.md

 # Unofficial Chivalry 2 Server Browser

-Currently things are not set up in the best way.

-`client` is a VisualStudio 2022 (Community Edition) project and should open pretty seamlessly with that.

 ### Current Status

 Server provides a basic game server listing api which requires a heartbeat every ~60 seconds to keep the server in the list